Tarkhan (Egypt)

-Tarkhan (also Kafr Tarkhan) is an ancient Egyptian necropolis, located around 59 kilometers south of Cairo on the west bank of the Nile.
+Tarkhan (also Kafr Tarkhan) is an ancient Egyptian necropolis, located around 59 km south of Cairo on the west bank of the Nile.
 The cemetery was excavated in two seasons by Flinders Petrie.
 Tombs of almost all periods were found, but most importantly many belonging to the time of Egyptian state formation, the Naqada IIIA2-IIIB period (c.
 3300-3150 BC).
 Petrie found more than 2,000 tombs, most of them simple holes in the ground belonging to common people.
 However, there were also several mastabas of the First Dynasty, decorated with a palace facade.

 The most important finds include a tomb with many seal impressions belonging to king Narmer and the Tarkhan dress, the world's oldest piece of woven clothing.
 The cemeteries of the later periods are called Kafr Ammar, although lying side by side with the earlier tombs.
 From a Roman period tomb came a Fayum mummy portrait.

 Archaeology

 The Tarkhan necropolis consists of tombs on a series of hills (designated A thru S) running north to south for about 1.5 kilometers and also in the associated valley (wadi).
 About 1300 graves were found on the hills and about 1100 in the valley.
-It was used heavily in the late 4th millennium BC and early 3th millennium BC and then intermittently until the Roman period.
+It was used heavily in the late 4th millennium BC and early 3rd millennium BC and then intermittently until the Roman period.
 Excavation in the valley was limited on the east by ground water and the excavator estimated the actual necropolis was two or three time larger than that excavated.

 The site was excavated "responding to reports of looting by local villagers" under the auspices of the British School of Archaeology in Egypt between 1911 and 1913 by W.M.
 Flinders Petrie, working with his wife Hilda Petrie and Gerald Avery Wainwright.
 T. E. Lawrence was a worker at the site in the first season of work.
-Its has been estimated at at least 2/3 of the tombs have been looted at some point.
+It is estimated that at least two thirds of the tombs have been looted at some point.
 About 2000 Naqada IIIA period to the end of the First Dynasty tombs were excavated.
 Fourteen bovine graves were also excavated.
 Finds included a total of 282 First Dynasty potmarks.
 Six cylindrical pottery jars (diagnostic of the Naqada III) with inscribed post-fired inked serekh symbols were found.
 One (UC16072) was ascribed to ruler Ka, one to Narmer (UC17291, not published and whereabouts unknown), two (UC16071 and UC16947) have been proposed as being of ruler Crocodile, one (UC 16086) is in dispute.
 The last (UC16085) has been ascribed to Narmer, Aha, and Djer though consensus has settled on Aha (Hor-Aha).
 Many of the finds were sent to various museums with the Petrie Museum of Egyptian Archaeology being the primary destination.
 Half of the pottery, palettes and stone vessels went to the Cairo Museum where they were placed in the sale room and lost to science.